-Leaving Pasadena Rte 66 picks up at Foothill Blvd and snakes through Monrovia and Duarte.
+Leaving Pasadena RT.
+66 picks up at Foothill Blvd and snakes through Monrovia and Duarte.
 Its here I was excited to look inside the Aztec Hotel, one of the last historic Hotels on this route.
-It was closed and for lease - this is not a good sign.
-Continuing on official Route 66, it's an endless conglomeration of unappealing strip malls and modern chains stores selling coffee, gas and fast food.
-"For lease" signs abound with shabby, beaten down storefronts popping out of the modern miasma.
-As the rumble of my Harley echoes past these relics, a solitary sadness overwhelms me.
-It's frightening how easily modern day travelers pass the venerable establishments that line this road; inside each is a story, a history unrevealed.
-While inside the cars surrounding me, occupants sit face down in cell phones, blindly driving because GPS instructs them to robotically continue towards "Your destination is on the right".
+It was closed and for lease, this is not a good sign.
+Continuing on official Route 66 it's an endless conglomeration of unappealing strip malls and modern chains stores selling coffee, gas and fast food.
+For lease signs abound with shabby beaten down storefronts popping out of the modern miasma.
+As the rumble of my Harley echoes a reminder of the roads past a solitary sadness overwhelms me.
+It's frightening how easily modern-day travelers pass the venerable establishments that line this road, inside each is a story, a history unrevealed.
+Inside the cars surrounding me occupants sit face down in cell phones, driving blindly past because GPS instructs them to robotically continue towards "Your destination is in the right".

-The Aztec Hotel is closed and for lease "Understand that Route 66 was the ideal opportunity for swindlers.
-If you had a problem you were vulnerable, in fact, hucksters from the cities would set up set up shop on Rte.
-66 solely to make a buck off unsuspecting travelers" Excerpt from Dennis Casbier: former director of the Mojave Desert Heritage and Cultural Association.
+"Understand that Route 66 was the ideal opportunity for swindlers.
+If you had a problem you were vulnerable, in fact, hucksters from the cities would set up set up shop on Route.
+66 solely to make a buck off unsuspecting travelers" Excerpt from a former director of the Mojave Desert Heritage and Cultural Association.

-Old Foothill Boulevard cuts through Arcadia.
-Monrovia, Azusa, Glendora, La Verne and finally Claremont.
-Claremont is home to seven educational institutions which constitute The Claremont Colleges with the oldest being Pomona College, founded in 1887.
-You will feel like you're back east in New Hampshire.
+Old Foothill Boulevard cuts through Arcadia, Monrovia, Azusa, Glendora, La Verne and finally Claremont.
+Claremont is home to seven educational institutions now constitute The Claremont Colleges with the oldest being Pomona College, founded in 1887.
+You will feel like your back east in New Hampshire.
 This is also a great place to take a break and have lunch.
 I suggest exploring the newly renovated Packing House off Indian Hill Blvd.
 We dined at Casablanca and met manager Wally.
 Originally from the Greek island of Cyprus, Wally was inspired by the Beach Boys and Hollywood movies and came in search of "California Girls".
-A restaurateur, Wally has literally worked and driven route 66 from L.A. to Chicago and is living his dream.
+A restaurateur, Wally has literally worked and driven route 66 to Chicago and is living his dream.

-Continuing on Historic Route 66, we pass the Virginia Dare Winery in Rancho Cucamonga, now business offices, then Fontana, the birthplace of the Hell's Angels.
+Continuing on Historic Route 66 we pass the Virginia Dare Winery in Rancho Cucamonga, now business offices, then Fontana, the birthplace of the Hells Angels.
 Fontana and Rialto are filled with dozens of seedy little motels that go by names like the Oasis and the Sunshine Motel.
 Who would stay here and for what reasons are beyond my comprehension?
-My final destination is on the horizon and we arrive one of the most iconic motels of Route 66, the Wigwam Motel.
+My final destination is on the horizon and we arrive one of the most iconic motels of Route 66, the Wig Wam Motel.

 It is here Americana, memorabilia, nostalgia and kitsch meet at the crossroads of tomorrow.
-Today, the inimitable Charles Phoenix, the self-proclaimed "retro daddy" of America's classic and kitschy pop cultural, was hosting a slide show.
-Hundreds of fans filled the Wigwam grounds to enjoy his unique spin and genuine reverence for all things Americana.
-Ok, now I finally get it!
-The selling of 66 need be taken whimsically with a shot 30-weight and a cold beer.
-It's pop culture at its best and I need to lighten up on this storyline and just enjoy the ride.
+Today the inimitable Charles Phoenix; self-proclaimed "retro daddy" of America's classic and kitschy pop cultural was hosting a slide show.
+Hundreds of fans filled the Wig Wam grounds to enjoy his unique spin and genuine reverence for all things Americana.
+Ok, now I finally get it, the selling of 66 need be taken whimsically with a shot 30 weight and a cold beer.
+Its pop culture at its best and I need to lighten up on this storyline and just enjoy the ride.